 Here, Synopsys R&D Director, Bernie DeLay, talks to EDACafe on the value of native SystemVerilog and UVM support in our VIP titles.
 He describes how our memory and protocol VIP have been built debug-friendly with Protocol Analyzer, and support constraint random verification for full functional coverage with back-annotation to executable verification plans.

 In The HDCP 2.2 Authentication Process – an Introduction, we discussed why we need HDCP, and the basic steps of the HDCP Authentication Process.
 We noted that an advanced version of RSA is the underlying cryptography standard used during the Authentication and key exchange.
 In HDCP 2.2 Authentication: RSA Cryptography, we discussed the basics of RSA Cryptography.
 In this blog post, we will dive into the details of Authentication and Key Exchange (AKE), which is the first step in the authentication protocol.
-You can learn more about the HDCP 2.2 Authentication Process by downloading our whitepaper, Demystifying the HDCP 2.2 Authentication Process.

 In the blog post, The HDCP 2.2 Authentication Process – an Introduction, we discussed why we need HDCP, and the basic steps of the HDCP Authentication Process.
 We noted that an advanced version of RSA is the underlying cryptography standard used during the Authentication and key exchange.